Note from Superintendent DuRoss

-The past two years have been unprecedented due to the COVID-19 pandemic.
-However, one thing that never changes is our commitment to the children of this community.
+District 54’s commitment to the children of this community is unwavering.
 Due to our supports for the whole child, a commitment to a positive culture and innovation, and a strong caliber of teachers and support staff, District 54 continues to support the academic and social-emotional wellbeing of our students.

 I am fortunate to work with an outstanding School Board, exceptional employees, amazing students and supportive families and community members.
 Thank you to everyone in the District 54 community who makes a difference in the lives of children.
 We are truly better together.